Fluid Level In Battery Low

 Understanding Battery Fluid: The Electrolyte

-Lead-acid batteries, the most prevalent type affected by low fluid issues, use an electrolyte solution to facilitate the chemical reactions that produce electricity.
+Lead-acid batteries, the most prevalent type affected by low fluid issues, use an electrolyte solution to support the chemical reactions that produce electricity.
 This electrolyte is a mixture of sulfuric acid and distilled water.
 The sulfuric acid is the key component responsible for conducting electricity, while the distilled water acts as a solvent and helps regulate the overall conductivity and density of the solution.

 The precise ratio of sulfuric acid to water is critical.
 Too little water leads to a concentrated acid solution, increasing the risk of damage to the battery plates and reducing the battery's overall efficiency.
 Conversely, too much water dilutes the acid, lowering conductivity and impacting performance.